What is 3d Laser Scanning ?

 What is a Laser Scanner?

-A 3d Laser Scanner is an instrument that captures spatial information for a specific environment.
+A 3d Laser Scanner is a reality capture instrument that collects spatial information for a specific environment.
 Similar to a traditional Surveying Instrument (Electronic Total Station) it captures XYZ point information combined with reflective surface light intensity to create a 3D dimensionally accurate image.
 You can think of a Laser Scanner as an Electronic Total Station on steroids.
 A Laser Scanner collects a large amount of data very quickly.
 Scanners collect thousands of XYZ points per second where a Surveying Instrument collects single point XYZ data.
 The 3d scanner can operate in a variety of conditions including complete darkness, highly illuminated areas, active environments such as roadways and railways; congested and/or dangerous working conditions are typical examples.

 The Laser Scanner works by emitting a Laser signal then computing either the time of flight or phase shift between the scanner and the object that is targeted to determine its relative position and surface light intensity.
 There are many types of Laser Scanners.
 In our work the two primary laser scanning technologies to capture point data are Phase Shift and Pulsed based.